 Yes.
 We are publishing stories in English, but our contributors can come from anywhere in the world.

 If I am rejected, and I revise the rejected story, may I submit it again?

 If we feel strongly connected to a story and believe that it would be a good match following edits, we will reach out with you to work on revising the story.
 Those pieces that we decline are not the best aesthetic matches for us, and due to the volume of submissions, it is our policy not to review stories that we have already rejected once before.

 Who is selecting the “new voice” writers who will be featured?

-We are now open to submissions from “new voices” to be selected and introduced by beloved, established authors.
+We are actively seeking submissions from “new voices” to be selected and introduced by beloved, established authors.
 (Please see our guidelines for what we consider a “new voice.”)
 Our readers, fiction editors, and editors-in-chief will narrow it down and choose some stories we love from our slush submissions and then send a small batch of finalists to the established author to make the selection.
 From those stories, it is the author’s choice alone which story to select and introduce in one of our issues.
 Each issue of FORESHADOW will feature a new voice selected by a different beloved author, giving new writers a magical opportunity to be discovered by many new eyes.
 We will announce who those featured authors are when we can.

 Will all contributors be paid?
 How about contributors to Issue Zero?